LucasLyn/pop-a9/README.md

 # PoP - Assignment 9
 PoP - 9g

-This assignment was about reading and writing to files.
+This assignment was about reading and writing to/from files.
 In this case, we were tasked with concatting, reversing, and countring the amount of hyperlinks in a file.

 # PoP - 9g